 Facilitation tools and decision tools are used within threads.
 Loomio does not make decisions for you; rather, the tool is designed to

-- clarify where the group is at in regards to a topic, question or proposal
+- clarify how the group feels or thinks about a topic, question or proposal

 - communicate what decision is being made